nextflow-io/training/docs/nf_template/2_orientation.md

 When you first sign up to Gitpod you may need to authenticate your account.

-!!! question "Exercise"

-    Open the [Gitpod training environment](https://gitpod.io/#https://github.com/nextflow-io/training) and use the following command to switch to the empty `nf-templates` folder:

-    ```bash
-    cd /workspace/gitpod/nf-template
-    ```

 ### Explore your Gitpod IDE

 You should now see something similar to the following: